 We provide beautiful living art pieces that contain orchids and other flowering plants.… Read More

 Thanksgiving 2021 has arrived, and I’m so glad for the break.
 I’m sure you are too.
 What a crazy year!
 Right after a crazy year.
 IS this now the new norm?

 Let your holiday season begin by telling the people in your life how thankful you are for their presence in your life.
-And I’m thankful I have a platform like this blog to so say in public!
+And I’m thankful I have a platform like this blog to say so publicly to everyone on the record.

 I’m thankful for: